 As a firm, we are committed to corporate social responsibility (CSR) and philanthropic giving.
 Our aim is to improve our impact outside our practice and to engage in the wider social issues that affect the UK and the city in which we are based.
 We feel that engaging the team with CSR has and will increase the good we can do collectively and individually, and opens our eyes to issues which often go unseen in the private client and wealth advisory industry.

-The firm’s nominated charity of the year is Food for the Brain, a charity raising awareness of the importance of optimum nutrition in mental health.
+The firm’s nominated charity of the year was Food for the Brain, a charity raising awareness of the importance of optimum nutrition in mental health.

 Fundraising initiatives to date include the, always welcome, NQP Bake Off and the annual NQP charity quiz.